Oxbech/RES_test/README.md

 # RES_test
 Test repository for RES-course (F2020)

-This is an change made online in GitHub
+This is a change made online in GitHub